EndlessBox/fillit/README.md

+                                                       # Fillit

+Fillit is a project which involves discovering and getting acquainted with a recurrent problem in programming: the search of an optimal solution among a very large number of possibilities in a reasonable amount of time.
+In this project, you will arrange Tetriminos among them and determine the smallest square that can fit all of them.

+# Objectives
+- Algorithmie basique
+- Entrées/sorties

-# fillit
+# Skills
-Fillit is a programme (kind of like Tetris) when u give the program a number of tetriminos's and he try to put those tetriminosin the smallest square possible. the programme will take every input and he will replace the '#' with and alphabetic sign depending on their order :D !
-* there is the output of this tetriminos in the end of this  README file .
-Enjoy . u will find a valid test in the file test.
-Thank you for your time !
+- Unix
+- Rigor
+- Group & interpersonal
+- Algorithms & AI